josefarinna/Trakt.NET/README.md

-# This project is no longer under development.
+# This library is no longer under development.

 Trakt.NET
 ===